Lyrics for A Sort Of Homecoming as interpreted by archmastermind

 A high road out from here

-The city walls are all pulled down
+The city walls are all come down

 The dust, a smoke screen all around

-See faces ploughed like fields
+See faces ploughed like fields that once

-That once gave no resistance
+Gave no resistance

 And we live by the side of the road